 Can I visit the department before making a decision about whether to attend?

 We schedule a visitation day for accepted students in late March or early April, and encourage you to attend that day if possible, since it allows you to meet other prospective students, in addition to faculty and current students.
 But if that timing doesn't work, we will be glad to schedule an alternative.
-If you contact the Director of Graduate Studies, Jenny Minier, she will be happy to arrange a schedule for your visit.
+If you contact the Director of Graduate Studies, Josh Ederington, he will be happy to arrange a schedule for your visit.

 When do students begin the program?